Understanding Isometrics for Domestic Water Installation in a Floor-to-Ceiling House

 Learn More

-So I can say right here that the water is entering the house at this point.
-So this is where it is entering the house.
+We can say that the water is entering the house at this point.
+This is where it enters the house.
 Here is the pressure regulator.

-It enters, branches and goes over.
+The line enters, branches, and continues overhead.
 Now I have the lines that will feed the hot water boiler.
-And so a line of the hot water boiler would go up and pass over and feed the rest of the house.
+One line from the hot water boiler goes up, passes over, and supplies the rest of the house.

-So, again, this is the isometric for the domestic water.
+Again, this is the isometric for the domestic water system.
 If I slide down, here is the isometric for the gas line.
-So here is the gas meter, it is entering the house, going up to the ceiling, branching over and down to the stove.
+Here is the gas meter—it enters the house, goes up to the ceiling, branches over, and drops down to the stove.

-Go up again, go down to the oven, the forced air unit, the water heater, and there is also a gas supply for the chimney.
-So you can see that the isometrics are quite explanatory in terms of how the installer will actually place the pipes to meet the requirements shown in the plan.
-But then from an isometric point of view, we are saying that this is how it needs to enter, go up and pass.
+It goes up again, then down to the oven, the forced-air unit, the water heater, and there is also a gas supply for the chimney.
+You can see that the isometrics are quite explanatory in terms of how the Installer will actually place the pipes to meet the requirements shown in the plan.
+From an isometric point of view, we are indicating how the system must enter, rise, branch, and descend throughout the building.

 photo of Al Whitley